MaartenSmeets/mcp-server-fetch/README.md

 1. Browser automation with undetected-chromedriver
 2. OCR using pytesseract with layout detection
 3. HTML extraction using requests/BeautifulSoup
+4. Document parsing (PDF, DOCX, PPTX)
-4. Original markdown conversion method
+5. Original markdown conversion method

 The server uses a sophisticated scoring system to select the best result, considering: